mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ```
 If there are multiple generators at the same bus, the reactive power is allocated proportionally among the generators based on their reactive power capabilities.
 To obtain the vector of output reactive power of generators`` \mathbf{Q}_{\text{g}} = [Q_{\text{g}i}]``, the following command can be used:
 ```@repl PowerFlowSolution
-𝐐ₒ =powers.generator.output.reactive
+𝐐ₒ = model.power.generator.reactive
 ```

 ---

 ## [Current Analysis](@id ACCurrentAnalysisTutorials)
-JuliaGrid offers the [`current`](@ref current(::PowerSystem, ::ACPowerFlow)) function, which enables the calculation of currents associated with buses and branches.
+JuliaGrid offers the [`current!`](@ref current!(::PowerSystem, ::ACPowerFlow)) function, which enables the calculation of currents associated with buses and branches.
 Here is an example code snippet demonstrating its usage:
 ```@example PowerFlowSolution
-currents = current(system, model)
+current!(system, model)
 nothing # hide
 ```